The Complete Restaurant Guide to Getting Found on Google in 2026

 Step 3: Strengthen Your Restaurant Website for Local SEO

-Even though most restaurant discovery happens through Maps, your website still affects your restaurant visibility and helps determine where you rank.
-A high-performing restaurant website in 2026 requires some work, but it’s not out of reach for any local business.
-Here are the most crucial aspects to consider:
+Even though most restaurant discovery happens through Maps, your website still affects your visibility and helps determine where you rank.
+A high-performing restaurant website in 2026 requires:

-• Include your cuisine + city in your homepage header
+• Your cuisine + city clearly named in your homepage header

-• Load in under two seconds on mobile
+• A load time under two seconds on mobile

-• Display a digital menu (never just a PDF or photo of your physical menu)
+• A digital menu (never a PDF or photo of your physical menu)

-• Use menu schema markup to help Google interpret dishes
+• Menu schema markup to help Google interpret your dishes

-• Keep your Name, Address, and Phone Number (often abbreviated to NAP) consistent with your Google Business Profile
+• NAP (Name, Address, Phone) consistent with your Google Business Profile

-• Provide dedicated location pages if you have multiple restaurants
+• Dedicated location pages if you have multiple restaurants

 Step 4: Optimize for Google Maps (Your Real Homepage)